-Additionally, the Company is exposed to interest rate risk from its \$100.0 million and \$25.0 million credit facilities (see Note 7 to the Company's Consolidated Condensed Financial Statements).
-The credit facilities are indexed to, at the Company's election, (i) the higher of (a) the Federal Funds Rate plus 50.0 basis points or (b) Bank of America's prime rate, and in either case less a margin of 50.0 to 100.0 basis points depending upon the Company's Consolidated Leverage Ratio or (ii) the Eurodollar Rate (as such term is defined in the Credit Facility agreement), plus a margin of 75.0 to 125.0 basis points depending upon the Company's Consolidated Leverage Ratio.
+Additionally, the Company is exposed to interest rate risk from its \$100.0 million credit facility (see Note 7 to the Company's Consolidated Condensed Financial Statements).
+The credit facility is indexed to, at the Company's election, (i) the higher of (a) the Federal Funds Rate plus 50.0 basis points or (b) Bank of America's prime rate, and in either case less a margin of 50.0 to 100.0 basis points depending upon the Company's Consolidated Leverage Ratio or (ii) the Eurodollar Rate (as such term is defined in the Credit Facility agreement), plus a margin of 75.0 to 125.0 basis points depending upon the Company's Consolidated Leverage Ratio.